aws-samples/amazon-rds-purpose-built-workshop/README.md

 For step-by-step instructions on how to configure SQL-Workbench to connect to Oracle/PostgreSQL instances ,please refer to AWS Documentation ([PostgreSQL](https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/) and [Oracle](https://docs.aws.amazon.com/dms/latest/sbs/CHAP_RDSOracle2Aurora.Steps.ConnectOracle.html)).

   > **_NOTE:_** For Labs, you don't need Oracle Client or any GUI based clients.
 Oracle Client is required only if you want to explore the sample data in the source.
 For working with target (Aurora PostgreSQL) instance, you can leverage [psql](https://www.postgresql.org/docs/9.5/app-psql.html) command line utility.
-We will install this as part of Lab1.
+We will install this as part of Lab 1.

 ## Workshop Details